-Utility Reimbursement [24 CFR 982.514(b)]
+Utility Reimbursement [24 CFR 982.514(b); 982.514(c)]

 When the CCHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
-HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.
+HUD permits the CCHA to pay the reimbursement to the family or directly to the utility provider.

-The PHA will make utility reimbursements to the family.
+The CCHA will make utility reimbursements to the family.